-2.3.9 Effective capital management and capital adequacy and liquidity requirements
+2.3.10 Effective capital management and capital adequacy and liquidity requirements

 Effective management of Belfius Bank's capital is critical to its ability to operate its businesses and to grow organically.
-Belfius Bank is required by regulators in the EU, Belgium and other jurisdictions in which it undertakes regulated activities to maintain adequate capital resources.
+Belfius Bank is required by regulators in Belgium and other jurisdictions in which it undertakes regulated activities to maintain adequate capital resources.
 The maintenance of adequate capital is also necessary for Belfius Bank's financial flexibility in the face of continuing turbulence and uncertainty in the global economy.

 In December 2010, the Basel Committee on Banking Supervision (the "Basel Committee") reached agreement on comprehensive changes to the capital adequacy framework, known as Basel III.
 A revised version of Basel III was published in June 2011.
 The purpose was to raise the resilience of the banking sector by increasing both the quality and quantity of the regulatory capital base and enhancing the risk coverage of the capital framework.
-In particular, Basel III introduced new eligibility criteria for Common Equity Tier 1, Additional Tier 1 and Tier 2 capital instruments with a view to raising the quality of regulatory capital, and increase the amount of regulatory capital that institutions are required to hold.
+In particular, Basel III introduced new eligibility criteria for common equity tier 1, additional tier 1 and tier 2 capital instruments with a view to raising the quality of regulatory capital, and increased the amount of regulatory capital that institutions are required to hold.
 Basel III also requires institutions to maintain a capital conservation buffer above the minimum capital ratios which, if not maintained, results in certain capital distribution constraints being imposed on these institutions (including the Issuer).
-The capital conservation buffer, to be comprised of the Common Equity Tier 1 capital, would result in an effective Common Equity Tier 1 capital requirement of 7 per cent. of risk-weighted assets (i.e. assets adjusted to their associated risks).
-In addition, Basel III directs national regulators to require certain institutions to maintain a countercyclical capital buffer during periods of excessive credit growth.
-Basel III furthermore introduced a leverage ratio for institutions as a backstop measure, to be applied from 2018 alongside current riskbased regulatory capital requirements.
+The capital conservation buffer, to be comprised of common equity tier 1 capital, would result in an effective common equity tier 1 capital requirement of 7% of risk-weighted assets (i.e., its assets adjusted for their associated risks).
+In addition, Basel III directs national regulators to require certain institutions to maintain a counter-cyclical capital buffer during periods of excessive credit growth, in addition to other buffers which may be applicable to global or domestically systematically important institutions.
+Basel III further introduced a leverage ratio for institutions as a backstop measure, to be applied from 2018 alongside current risk-based regulatory capital requirements.
 The changes in Basel III are contemplated to be phased in gradually between January 2013 and January 2022.
-Basel III has been introduced in the European Union through the CRD IV (as defined below).
+Basel III has been introduced in the European Union through CRD IV (as defined below).

-CRD IV consists of the Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms ("CRD") and Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms ("CRR" and together with CRD, "CRD IV").
-CRD IV has applied since 1 January 2014 and imposes a series of new requirements, many of which are being phased in over a number of years.
-Certain portions of CRD have been transposed into Belgian law through the Banking Law and, although CRR applies directly in each Member State, CRR leaves a number of important interpretational issues to be resolved through binding technical standards, and leaves certain other matters to the discretion of national regulators.
-In addition, the European Central Bank may, following the assumption of certain supervisory responsibilities interpret CRD IV, or exercise discretion accorded to the regulator under CRD IV (including options with respect to the treatment of assets of other affiliates) in a different manner than the National Bank of Belgium.
+CRD IV (consisting of CRD and CRR) has applied since 1 January 2014 and imposes a series of new requirements, many of which are being phased in over a number of years.
+Certain portions of CRD have been transposed into Belgian law through the Belgian Banking Law and, although CRR applies directly in each Member State, CRR leaves a number of important interpretational issues to be resolved through binding technical standards, and leaves certain other matters to the discretion of national regulators.
+In addition, the ECB may, following the assumption of certain supervisory responsibilities, interpret CRD IV, or exercise discretion accorded to the regulator under CRD IV (including options with respect to the treatment of assets of other affiliates) in a different manner than the NBB.
 To the extent that Belfius Bank has estimated the indicative impact that CRD IV may have on the calculation of its risk-weighted assets and capital ratios, such estimates are preliminary and subject to uncertainties and change.